codewars-clone/TryCatch/README.md

 <h3 align="center">
-Visit our app and try it out for yourself to see of these features in action.
+Visit our app and try it out for yourself to see of these features in action:
 <a href="https://try-catch.app/">try-catch.app</a>
 </h3>